Tweed Heads

 Educational attainment in Tweed Heads aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area has lower university qualification rates than NSW average, with 20.7% compared to 32.2%.
+The area has lower university qualification rates at 20.7%, compared to the NSW average of 32.2%.
 Bachelor degrees are most common at 14.9%, followed by postgraduate qualifications (3.8%) and graduate diplomas (2.0%).
-Many residents have vocational credentials, with 41.2% holding such qualifications - advanced diplomas at 11.6% and certificates at 29.6%.
+Vocational credentials are held by 41.2% of residents aged 15+, with advanced diplomas at 11.6% and certificates at 29.6%.
 Educational participation is high, with 25.7% of residents currently enrolled in formal education.

 This includes 8.2% in primary, 6.5% in secondary, and 4.0% in tertiary education.
-Tweed Heads has four schools with a combined enrollment of 993 students, offering typical Australian school conditions (ICSEA: 1017) and balanced educational opportunities.
-These schools focus on primary education, with secondary options available nearby due to limited local capacity (4.6 places per 100 residents vs regional average of 14.3).
-Some families travel for schooling due to these limitations.
+Tweed Heads has 4 schools with a combined enrollment of 993 students, operating under typical Australian school conditions (ICSEA: 1017).
+These schools focus on primary education only, with secondary options available nearby.
+School capacity is limited locally at 4.6 places per 100 residents compared to the regional average of 14.3, leading many families to travel for schooling.
+Note that 'n/a' in school enrolments refers to parent campus data.

 Frequently Asked Questions - Education